Dam Break Fluid-Structure Interaction

 Why Dam Break Became the "FSI Textbook"

 The dam break problem is used worldwide as a verification benchmark for computational fluid dynamics.
 The wavefront propagation speed when water is suddenly released has an analytical solution (Ritter solution), making comparison with numerical calculations easy.
 Furthermore, adding impact forces when structures are present turns it into an FSI verification problem.
-Measured data was obtained from the 2005 Monte Testaccio dam collapse and used for verification of SPH and MPS methods.
+Measured data were obtained from the 2005 Monte Testaccio dam collapse and used for verification of SPH and MPS methods.
 The theory is simple and verification is clear—that's why it's a benchmark loved by researchers worldwide.

 🎓